How to Add Domains

 doctl auth init

-4. Finally, add a domain with doctl compute domain create.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute domain create.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute domain create <domain> [flags]